CAC Score

 Crypto Bonus Enhancements

-Several sportsbooks on this list offer enhanced bonuses for cryptocurrency deposits.
-Bovada's sports welcome bonus jumps from 50% to 75% when you deposit with Bitcoin.
-The crypto-only platforms (MyStake, Jack.com, Vave) build their entire bonus structure around cryptocurrency, often offering more generous match percentages than traditional sportsbooks.
-These crypto enhancements are worth taking advantage of if you have access to cryptocurrency.
+Several sportsbooks offer enhanced bonuses for crypto deposits.
+Bovada's sports welcome jumps when you deposit with Bitcoin, and the crypto-first platforms build their entire bonus structure around cryptocurrency, often with more generous match percentages.
 The combination of a larger bonus plus faster withdrawals makes crypto the optimal deposit method at most offshore sportsbooks.

-Sports betting should be entertainment, not a financial strategy.
-I have been around this industry long enough to know that responsible gambling messaging matters.
-If you find yourself chasing losses, betting more than you can afford, or feeling anxious about your wagering activity, those are signals that you should step back and reassess.
+Sports betting should be entertainment, not a financial strategy, and it is never a way to make money.
+We have been around this industry long enough to know that responsible gambling messaging matters.
+If you find yourself chasing losses, betting more than you can afford, or feeling anxious about your wagering, those are signals to step back and reassess.
+If gambling stops being fun, stop.

-Every sportsbook on this list offers self exclusion tools, deposit limits, session time limits, and cooling off periods.
-I encourage you to set a bankroll before you start betting and stick to it.
-A good rule of thumb is to never bet more than 2% to 5% of your total bankroll on a single wager.
-This approach protects you from the inevitable losing streaks that every bettor experiences.
+Every sportsbook on this list offers self-exclusion tools, deposit limits, session time limits, and cooling-off periods in your account settings.
+We encourage you to set a bankroll before you start and stick to it.
+A good rule of thumb is to never bet more than 2 to 5 percent of your total bankroll on a single wager, which protects you from the inevitable losing streaks every bettor experiences.
+You must also be 21 or older to bet.

 If you or someone you know is struggling with gambling, please reach out.
 These resources are free, confidential, and staffed by people who understand what you are going through.